 Ease of Use

-The BlackBull Markets website is relatively easy to navigate, though there are some drawbacks.
-The site is clearly organised, and the menu at the top of the page makes it clear what the site can offer.
-There’s a highly prominent pair of links on the homepage and elsewhere, with one pushing traders to open a live account and one encouraging them to open a demo account.
+The BlackBull Markets’ website is relatively easy to navigate, though there are some drawbacks.
+The site is clearly organised, and the menu at the top of the page details what the site can offer.
+There’s a highly prominent pair of links on the homepage and elsewhere, one pushing traders to open a live account and one encouraging them to open a demo account.

 However, there are some problems.
 Some of the text size on the website is small, which may cause difficulty for some people in terms of accessibility.
-The homepage is also very long, which may cause a sense of information overload for some users of the site.
+The homepage is also very long, which may cause a sense of information overload for some site users.

 The BlackBull Markets website does not appear to offer a robo trading offer at this time.

 BlackBull Markets does not appear to list cryptocurrency as an option in its list of available markets.